ibm-cloud-docs/blockchain/howto/ibp-v2-deploy-iks.md

 - If you plan to use an existing Kubernetes cluster on {{site.data.keyword.cloud_notm}}, ensure the version of Kubernetes it is running is between v1.20 - v1.23.
 For more information about how to determine what version of Kubernetes your cluster is running and how to upgrade the version, see [Updating the Kubernetes version of your cluster](/docs/blockchain?topic=blockchain-ibp-v2-deploy-iks-ic#ibp-v2-deploy-iks-updating-kubernetes).

 - If you plan to use a Hardware Security Module (HSM) to generate and store the private key for your peer and ordering nodes, you can configure the HSM before you deploy the platform.
-Along with deploying the HSM device itself, in order for the blockchain components to access the HSM partition, you also need to publish an HSM client image to a container registry or configure a PKCS #11 proxy (deprecated).
+Along with deploying the HSM device itself, in order for the blockchain components to access the HSM partition, you also need to publish an HSM client image to a container registry.
 If you decide to publish an HSM client image to a container registry, you can enable HSM support for the platform by providing the image URL when you link the service to your cluster.
 See the instructions in [Configuring a node to use a Hardware Security Module](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-cfg-hsm) to learn how to deploy the HSM and publish the HSM client image.
 If the HSM device is not yet available, you can always come back later and enable the HSM support for the platform when it is ready.

 - Zero downtime is an important goal of your blockchain network.
 Review the topic on [High Availability](/docs/blockchain?topic=blockchain-ibp-console-ha) for considerations when configuring your Kubernetes cluster and blockchain components.